-Gazyva is a prescription drug approved by the Food and Drug Administration (FDA) to treat types of lymphoma including follicular lymphoma and chronic lymphocytic leukemia.
+Gazyva is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat follicular lymphoma and chronic lymphocytic leukemia.
 Gazyva is often prescribed in combination with other drugs such Treanda and Leukeran.
-Gazyva is also known by its drug name, Obinutuzumab.
+Gazyva is also known by its drug name, obinutuzumab.

 Gazyva is used in immunotherapy for cancer.
 Gazyva is a biologic drug, a genetically engineered protein, or antibody, that targets the CD20 protein on lymphoma cells.
 Gazyva is believed to work by stimulating the immune system to attack lymphoma cells.

 How do I take it?

 Gazyva is administered as an intravenous infusion on specific days of a treatment cycle.

 Gazyva comes in the form of a single-dose vial.

 The FDA-approved label for Gazyva lists common side effects including headache, fever, fatigue, cough, upper respiratory infection, pneumonia, infusion site reactions, itching, diarrhea, constipation, loss of appetite, hair loss, joint pain, and low blood cell counts.